Skip to main content

 16 mentions Positive Neutral Negative

 The graphics in the game are generally described as decent but not particularly impressive, with some users noting that while the visuals are well-polished and immersive, they lack detail.
-The holographic interface and space visuals receive praise for their quality, especially during intense gameplay moments, but overall, the graphics do not stand out as a highlight of the experience.
+The holographic interface and space visuals receive praise for their creativity and execution, especially during tense gameplay moments.
+Overall, the graphics contribute to the game's atmosphere but may not stand out as a highlight.

 • “The holographic views of the universe and models of the spaceship and probe are really well done.”